koute/bytehound/docs/src/api_reference/AllocationList/only_not_matching_backtraces.md

 ) -> AllocationList
 ```

-Returns a new `AllocationList` with only the allocations that come from one of the given `backtrace_ids`.
+Returns a new `AllocationList` with only the allocations that do not come from one of the given `backtrace_ids`.